 They are controlled with the classic Gibson two-volume/two-tone knob setup and a three-way pickup selector switch.
 Simple but effective!

 Gibson SG – No hard case

-One thing we would have liked to see differently: while Gibson does provide a soft shell case, a hardshell one seems to make more sense to help protect an instrument that’s at this price point.
+One thing we would have liked to see differently: while Gibson provides a soft shell case, a hardshell one seems to make more sense to help protect an instrument at this price point.

 There’s no doubting the SG’s eye-catching appeal, but looks don’t mean all that much unless the guitar performs where it needs to – and here is where the SG Standard shines.
 The body profile is thin enough not to be too heavy.

 The combination of the rounded neck profile, the medium jumbo frets, and the bound neck make for a playing experience that has to be experienced to be appreciated.

 And the tone?
 The Alnico II setups in the 490 humbuckers make it a piece of cake to get that classic rock tone all night long.

 |Scale Length||24.75″ / 628.65mm|